 The initial value of the ignoreComments property is true.
-If ignoreComments is true, XML comments are ignored when constructing new XML values.
+If ignoreComments is true, XML comments are ignored when constructing new XML objects.
 This property has the attributes { DontEnum, DontDelete}.

-12.4.3.3 XML.ignoreProcessingInstructions
+$12.4.3.3\ XML. ignore Processing Instructions$

 The initial value of the ignoreProcessingInstructions property is true.
-If ignoreProcessingInstructions is true, XML processing instructions are ignored when constructing new XML values.
+If ignoreProcessingInstructions is true, XML processing instructions are ignored when constructing new XML objects.
 This property has the attributes { DontEnum, DontDelete }.